User’s Guide: Navigating NGA Online Editions

 From an object entry, click the Compare Images link beneath any comparative image (or simply click on the image itself) to go to a split-screen image viewer.
 Here you may view any two images side by side.
 In the case of technical images, additional tools in the viewer allow for cross-fading, locked zooming, and measurement.

 While you may export and/or print an Œ catalog in whole or part, you are not otherwise authorized to reproduce, publish, or distribute comparative images that do not belong to the National Gallery of Art.
-For use of images in the Gallery’s collections, visit NGA Images.
+For use of images in the Gallery’s collections, visit our Open Access page.